shaanrockz/COCO-GAN/README.md

 Implementation of Paper 'COCO-GAN: Generation by Parts via Conditional Coordinating' This code is PyTorch converted version of author's TensorFlow code present here : https://github.com/hubert0527/COCO-GAN

+(The structure of the code is kept very similar to the author's repository, refer https://hubert0527.github.io/COCO-GAN/ for detailed descriptions)

 # Prerequisite

 ```python